 If the hotel atmosphere doesn’t suit your interests, there are also plenty of Airbnb and Vrbo rentals in the area.
 My sister and I chose to stay at an Airbnb near the town, mainly because of its proximity to the water, and proximity to Pier Park‘s shops and restaurants.

-Plan Your Stay: Search more top-rated Panama City Beach hotels and accommodations – check rates and availability here!
+Plan Your Stay: Search for more top-rated Panama City Beach hotels and accommodations – Check rates and availability here!

 Attractions, Things to See and Do in Panama City Beach

 Panama City Beach, reputed by many to have some of the best beaches in the United States, hence its, “The World’s Most Beautiful Beaches” nickname.

 Being from the Caribbean, I’m rarely impressed by the best beach labels that are often thrown around.
 However, the finely-crushed sand and emerald green waters, along Panama City Beach 27 miles of sugary-white coastline caught my attention—and certainly lived up to its reputation.

 The relaxing, chilled vibe will have you yearning to set up camp along the 27 miles of shoreline to lounge, soak up the sun or take part in water activities such as snorkeling, parasailing, sailing tours, and more.

 Whether you’re looking for an action-packed day or a relaxing, secluded getaway, there are hotspots along the coastline that cater to all vibes.
 My favorite beach areas are:

 - St. Andrews State Park

 Escape to Shell Island